 After you are done with your medical treatment, and you are comfortable enough to do so, seek legal assistance.
 It doesn't cost a thing to call us and ask about what to do next.

-If your car accident case is accepted, we typically will represent you on a contingency basis.
-This means that we do not get paid if and until you do.
-We do this because we know that the injuries and missed work sustained after a car accident is enough of a financial burden.
-It's our job to try to help relieve that burden as much as we possibly can.
+When a car accident case is accepted by a reputable law firm, it is often typically taken on a contingency basis.
+This means that the attorney does not get paid if and until you do.
+This is often because we know that the injuries and missed work sustained after a car accident is enough of a financial burden.